adventrtv/m3u8-codec/README.md

 #EXT-X-CUE-OUT:20
 hls_450k_video.ts`
 ```
+NOTE: Empty lines and comments have been removed from output.
+The order of tags is not preserved.

 ## TODO
 1. Validation: The bones are all there for a more strict validator.
 Each tag definition has `minVersion` `maxVersion`, `allowed` and/or `required` as applicable.
 Just need to run a validation pass once the parsing is complete.
 2.